High School Transition Frequently Asked Questions

 A: If you have questions about your child’s 9th grade schedule as a whole, please contact the Wheaton Warrenville South High School counseling office at 630-784-7200.

 Q: Are there any special events for students at the end of their 8th grade year?
 A: Yes!

 - Moving On Ceremony - District 200 middle schools do not hold graduation ceremonies, but Edison does celebrate with a Moving On ceremony.
-This year's ceremony is scheduled for the last FULL DAY of school at 10 AM, which is expected to be June 2, 2020.
-Due to space constraints, each student receives two tickets for parents/guardians to attend.
+The ceremony is typically scheduled on the last FULL DAY of school at 10 AM, which is expected to be June 2, 2022.
+If held indoors, due to space constraints, each student typically receives two tickets for parents/guardians to attend.

-- 8th Grade Dance - Also in May, 8th graders have a dance to celebrate the end of their middle school years.
-The dance will take place on Friday, May 29 at 7 PM.
+- 8th Grade Dance - In May, 8th graders typically have a dance to celebrate the end of their middle school years.
+Due to COVID, the date of the dance is TBD.

 Additional details about all 8th grade events will be communicated later in the spring.